-When you no longer need the amount of care provided in the hospital, the hospital will begin the process to discharge you.
+When you no longer need the amount or type of care provided in a hospital, the hospital will begin the process to discharge you.

 Most people hope to go directly home from the hospital.
-Even if you and your doctor planned for you to go home, your recovery may be slower than expected.
+Even if you and your health care provider planned for you to go home, your recovery may be slower than expected.
 As a result, you may need to be transferred to a skilled nursing or rehabilitation facility.

 Before you can go home from the hospital, you should be able to:

 - Safely use your cane, walker, crutches, or wheelchair.

 - Get in and out of a chair or bed without needing much help, or more help than you would have available

 - Move safely between your sleeping area, bathroom, and kitchen.